tevaughan/region-fill-dirichlet/README.md

 from each full superpixel drastically reduces the size of the linear problem.
-The remaining square matrix is still sparse, especially as the margine $m$ increases, but the matrix does become denser.
+The remaining square matrix is still sparse, especially as the margin $m$ increases, but the matrix does become denser.
 Whenever a lone pixel $p$ in the linear system lie, say, to the left of the border of a full superpixel, the contribution from the border-pixel is computed as the linear interpolation of the two corner-pixels that bound that border.
 So $p$ is connected not just to a single value on the right but to a properly